The Ultimate Guide to Staying Safe Online in the Age of AI

 Scam Detection

 Scam detection tools find phishing emails, dangerous links, and fake websites using AI.
-These tools check emails, texts, and websites for clues that might signal a scam.
-AI-powered scam detectors use machine learning to spot patterns that humans might miss.
+These tools scan emails, texts, and websites for clues that may indicate a scam.
+AI-powered scam detectors utilize machine learning to identify patterns that humans might overlook.
 They can identify scam messages based on language, suspicious links, or unusual requests for personal information.
+Scam detection tools are available as browser add-ons, mobile apps, or features built into anti-virus programs.
+By using them, you can avoid clicking on links that steal your data or install malware.

 Key features to look for: